rootv890/discovery-5/README.md

   - Finalise decisions on authentication (e.g., Clerk, OpenAuth, or custom), backend (Node.js or Deno), and database(not sure yet).
 - [x] Database Ideation and Design
   - Brainstorm and Design schema for the database
+- [ ] Build Database
+  - Build the database using the designed schema
 - [ ] Build Authentication Flow
 - [ ] Design Core Interfaces
   - Build interfaces for Home, Authentication, Search, Explore, Add/Request Form, Trending, User Personal Collection etc.